NominalNimbus/CodeNimbus/README.md

 Important Note:
 Please make **Backtest.dll , CommonObjects.dll , UserCode.dll** from Servicenimbus available.
 Normally they are downloaded automatically during first successfull ClientNimbus connection.
+.
+.
+### Donation to keep this up and running:
+IOTA: FKD9BYAHVBMDDW9DQBBTOFJEHFWZNTYB9UBHPBMABACHFMGGQIBVBLLDLEWYXOGAGGVZVCPVVXHUFTJU9YGNADFNGW
+ETH:  0x88920B317625fDfe27A8a2353A1173D3097083D2